MechanicalFoxs/MechanicalFoxs.github.io/README.md

 ## Our Services

--**Routine Maintenance**: Oil changes, brake checks, tire rotations, and more.
+- **Routine Maintenance**: Oil changes, brake checks, tire rotations, and more.
--**Mobile Mechanic Services**: We come to you for convenience and flexibility.
+- **Mobile Mechanic Services**: We come to you for convenience and flexibility.
--**Expert Car Repairs**: Handling all types of mechanical and electrical issues.
+- **Expert Car Repairs**: Handling all types of mechanical and electrical issues.
--**Custom Rebuilds**: Whether it's an engine rebuild or a full restoration project.
+- **Custom Rebuilds**: Whether it's an engine rebuild or a full restoration project.

 ## Get in Touch